terwoord/overdrive/Readme.md

 ## Longer term

 * Make everything thread-safe.
-Right now, everything is thread-safe, as long as it's used exclusively by one thread at a time.
+Right now, the library is not thread-safe.
 Making the project multithreaded, opens lots of uses, for example when combined with Dokan (http://dokan-dev.net/en/) or as backend for some iSCSI target library.
 * more performance improvements by using more sophisticated algorithms.

 # License